What is cotton fabric?

-Cotton fibre is knitted or woven to make luxe fabrics such as velour, chambray and velvet, and everyday fabrics including jersey, flannel, and corduroy.
+Cotton fiber is knitted or woven to make luxe fabrics such as velour, chambray and velvet, and everyday fabrics including jersey, flannel, and corduroy.

 Cotton fabric has many properties, which makes it one of the world’s most loved materials.
 Some of the most noted properties include:

 - Can be sterilized

 - When blended with other fibres, it is less prone to wrinkles and shrinkage

 Advantages of cotton fabric